migramirez2/Harmony-ONE/progress/theo-perisic.md

 ---

+2024-04-18 Thu: Drafted team Q2 assignments.
+Started 1Bot doc for real-time Harmony information with Tenacious.
+Coordination with Protofire for Lend.
+Insight: Lend needs additional liquidity for the automated money market to flow smoother, suggestion 10k USD total split accross each provided token.

 2024-04-17 Wed: Meeting with Encode for AI/Crypto hackathon for pricing and potential outcomes.
+Attended ONE show.

 2024-04-16 Tue: Continued Encode discussion for AI and Crypto developments.
 Updated deliverables.
 Discussed alternative approach to product development with user focus with Stephen.